romerohash/staking-td-risk/optimal-staking-demo/DEPLOYMENT.md

-# Railway Deployment Guide for Staking TD Demo
+# Railway Deployment Guide for Staking TD Demo (Single Service)

-This guide provides step-by-step instructions for deploying the Staking Tracking Error Demo application to Railway.app.
+This guide provides step-by-step instructions for deploying the Staking Tracking Error Demo application to Railway.app as a single service, reducing latency between frontend and backend.

 ## Prerequisites